Women’s Health and Complementary Approaches

 Some medicines may help if troubling menopause symptoms—such as hot flashes—develop.
 Some women report symptom relief with complementary therapies, such as black cohosh, red clover, and soy.
-(However, some of these products have not been proven effective, and some may carry potential risks, such as liver damage).
-Mind and body practices such as yoga, tai chi, and acupuncture may help with some menopause symptoms.
+(However, none of these products has been proven effective, and some may carry potential risks, such as liver damage.)
+Mind and body practices such as yoga, tai chi, hypnosis, and acupuncture may help with some menopause symptoms.
 However, it’s always a good idea to talk with a health care professional before trying any of these substances or practices.

 Urinary Tract Infections